9Yards-Content-House/9Yards-gear/README.md

 - PWA ready
 - SEO optimized

-## í¾¨ Customization
+## ï¿½ï¿½ï¿½ Customization

 ### Update Equipment
-Edit `data/gear.json` to add/modify equipment.
+All equipment is now managed in Airtable.
+Use the Airtable admin interface to add or modify gear.

 ### Configure Payments
 Update Flutterwave key in `components/calculator/rental-calculator.tsx`: